Hajo Herrmann: Early life and career

+World War II

+World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
+Herrmann flew 18 combat missions on the He 111 over Poland, including missions against Polish forces fighting in the Battle of Kutno, and received the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) in October.
+On 31 May 1940 during the Battle of Dunkirk, he was shot down by Royal Air Force (RAF) fighters, resulting in a crash landing of his Junkers Ju 88 A-1 on the German held beaches near Dunkirk.
+On 20 June 1940, he was appointed Staffelkapitän (squadron leader) of 7.
+Staffel of KG 4 and took part in the Battle of Britain.
+He sank 70,000 tons of Allied shipping as a bomber pilot, and was instrumental in the attack upon Convoy PQ 17.

 In February 1941 his group was transferred to Sicily, from where it attacked Malta then fought in the Battle of Greece.
 In one attack Herrmann sank the ammunition ship Clan Fraser in the Port of Piraeus.
 The explosion sank 11 ships and made the Greek port unusable for many months.

 In July 1942 he was assigned to the general staff in Germany, where he became a confidant of Luftwaffe commander Hermann Göring.
-In 1942 Herrmann was appointed to the Luftwaffe Operational Staff.
-He played a role in the creation of night fighter wing Jagdgeschwader 300 Wilde Sau (Wild Boar) using day fighters at night in response to the night raids of Royal Air Force (RAF) Bomber Command on Germany in mid-1943.
-As a single seat night fighter he scored 9 victories.
+In 1942 Herrmann was appointed to the Oberkommando der Luftwaffe (OKL—High Command of the Air Force) staff.